WildernessLabs/Documentation/Hardware/Reference/Units/Watts/index.md

 title: Watts
 ---

-The _[watt](https://en.wikipedia.org/wiki/Watt)_ (W) is a convenience unit to describe the amount of work that current can do, as a factor of voltage and amperage and is defined as:
+The _[watt](https://en.wikipedia.org/wiki/Watt)_ (W) is a convenience unit to describe the amount of work that current can do, as a factor of voltage and amperage, and is defined as:

 ```
 Watts = Volts * Amps